Back to School Party

 - Invite the guests to piece together their own designs such as a milk carton on its side with bottle cap wheels.

-- Paint the buses with tempera or cover with yellow construction paper.
+- Paint the buses with tempera or cover them with yellow construction paper.

-- For snacks, there's myriad ways you can transform everyday food into back-to-school themed fun.
+- For snacks, there are myriad ways you can transform everyday food into Back to School-themed treats.

-- Write out your ‘cafeteria selections’ for all of the party goers to see using a chalkboard and multi-colored chalk.
+- Write out your ‘cafeteria selections’ on a chalkboard with multi-colored chalk for all of the party goers to see.

-- Choose a few different games that are both fun and educational for your back to school bash!
+- Choose a few different games for your Back to School bash that are both fun and educational!
 Here are just a few suggestions, but see the rest of the site's Activities for more ideas!

 - Play Jeopardy!
-Re-introduce your kids to their favorite subjects with a trivia game.
-Make note cards with questions in school subject categories such as math, science, social studies or language arts.
+Re-introduce kids to their favorite subjects with a trivia game.
+Make notecards with questions in school subject categories such as math, science, social studies or language arts.
 Create category signs on construction paper and tape them to a wall.
 Give up to three guests at a time small bells to ring when answering questions.
 Assign point values based on the difficulty of the questions.
-Tally the totals to see who is the most ready for a return to school.
+Tally up the totals to see who is the most ready to return to school.